What Are The Most Common Intelligent Tactics Used By The Scammers To Carry Out Common Phishing Scams

 Be Vigilant And Proactive In Reporting These Phishing Attempts

 There is no single foolproof method to avoid being a victim to these phishing attacks.
-Anyone can expect these e-mail messages in their inbox, and the best way to prevent these attacks is to avoid these e-mails or stop clicking on the links in these e-mail messages.
+Anyone can expect these e-mail messages in their inbox, and the best way to prevent phishing attacks is to avoid these e-mails or stop clicking on the links in these e-mail messages.

 Never click on a link in an e-mail to visit a website, but ensure that you type in the URL manually after opening a new browser window.
 People receiving spoof e-mail messages can report them to the original companies so that they can alert other users as well.